Dual Diagnosis Treatment Waynesboro, TN

 Services provided:

-• Regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient detoxification
+• Outpatient detox services, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment

 Quinco Mental Health Center Hardin County Center - 28.2 miles from Waynesboro, TN

-Quinco Mental Health Center Hardin County Center is a dual diagnosis treatment center in Savannah, Tennessee that provides treatment for substance abuse and mental health disorders that include phobias as well as avoidant personality disorder.
+Quinco Mental Health Center Hardin County Center is a dual-diagnosis treatment center in Savannah, TN that offers treatment services for mental health and substance abuse disorders that include panic disorder as well as paranoid personality disorder.

 Address: 1410 Pickwick Road, Savannah, TN 38372 in Hardin County